What is Intercompany Loan?

 Conclusion

-Even if the intercompany loans are treated as assets and liabilities in the respective entities, these balances are required to be eliminated at the time of group consolidation of accounts.
-Like other loans, the borrowing company is required to repay back the principal amount at the end of loan tenor.
-Companies cannot deny such payments, since such denial may have serious tax as well as regulatory implications on both the entities.
-So as to conclude, they are primarily provided for short term finance, and thus, settlements in the same time frame make the job easy.
+Even if the intercompany loans are treated as assets and liabilities in the respective entities, these balances must be eliminated at the time of group consolidation of accounts.
+Like other loans, the borrowing company must repay the principal amount at the end of loan tenor.
+Companies cannot deny such payments since such denial may have serious tax and regulatory implications on both entities.
+To conclude, they are primarily provided for short-term finance, and thus, settlements in the same time frame make the job easy.